mcap91/scRNAseq-Tutorial/README.md

 <br />
 <https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/>

-Clone the above GitHub repository into a new directory on your local machine.
+Using the RStudio git terminal, clone the above GitHub repository into a new directory on your local machine.

 `cd` to a directory where the repository will be copied